tefi-sosa/OSSIRA/README.md

 # OSSIRA - E-Commerce Website

 This is an ecommerce website for an imaginary brand Ossira, a high end shoe store.
-Users should be able to navigate through the website and add products to the cart.
-If they want to add products to a wishlist they will be instructed to create an account.
-It has a search bar available for users to search products by name or type of shoe.
+Users should be able to navigate through the website, add products to the cart and checkout without the need of having an account.
+This app has a search bar available for users to search products by name or type of shoe.
+If the user wants to add products to a wishlist or access their wishlist, they will be instructed to create an account.
+Users that have an account can also see their order's history.

-This app was created with React, React-Redux, CSS, JavaScript, Axios, Express, Sequelize, Node.js, PostgreSQL and Heroku.
+This app was created using React, React-Redux, CSS, JavaScript, Axios, Express, Sequelize, Node.js, Formik, JSON Web Token, PostgreSQL and Heroku.

 ## Features